How to Trademark a Slogan

+Filing a trademark application for a slogan is the exact same as filing a trademark application for a name or a logo.
+The slogan must be in use in commerce in relation to goods or services.
 There are four basic steps to obtaining a valid trademark.
-First‚ a company should create the name‚ word‚ logo‚ symbol‚ etc. for use in conjunction with their products.
-Second‚ a trademark search should be conducted before using a trademark in commerce to ensure that a confusingly similar trademark is not already in use.
-Third‚ if a confusingly similar trademark is not currently in use‚ the company may file a trademark application and begin using the trademark in commerce.
+First‚ a company should create the slogan‚ word‚ logo‚ symbol‚ etc. for use in conjunction with their products.
+Second‚ a trademark search should be conducted before using a trademark in commerce to ensure that a confusingly similar slogan is not already in use.
+Third‚ if a confusingly similar slogan is not currently in use‚ the company may file a trademark application and begin using the slogan in commerce.

 Use in commerce of an original trademark triggers common law trademark protection and helps to establish priority for registration or infringement actions.
 A company may apply for trademark registration once they have used the trademark in commerce or when a bona fide intent to use the trademark exists.
 Once a valid trademark is obtained‚ a business should continue to monitor its trademark to ensure it is not being infringed.